-- Secure, stable platform that reduces the time to your first scan. - Provides automatic application installation and updates via Tenable public repositories. - · Built on Oracle Linux 8. - Targets Center for Internet Security (CIS) standards for Oracle Linux 8 with SELinux enabled.
-For more information, see Default Security Configuration Standards. - Root access is enabled on all builds.
+- Secure, stable platform that reduces the time to your first scan. - Provides automatic application installation and updates via Tenable public repositories. - Built on Oracle Linux 8. - Targets Center for Internet Security (CIS) standards.
+For more information, see Default Security Configuration Standards. - Root access is enabled on builds.